bisakha/Connectomics/README.md

 3) NETWORK = network_mockvalid.csv and network_mocktest.csv: comma separated files representing the network architecture.
 Each row is a connection.
 The column structure is of the form I,J,W denoting a connection from I to J with weight W. Connections with positive weight (usually 1) are present.
 Pairs that are absent or have a weight -1 are inexistent or blocked in the simulations (which is the same thing as far as this challenge is concerned).

 All data have the same three files, prefixed with fluorescence_, networkPositions_, and network_.
-The postfix "mockvalid"  or "muckiest" is the network name.
+The postfix "mockvalid"  or "mocktest" is the network name.
 When you substitute the sample data for the challenge data, this should be replaced.

 SAMPLE NETWORK RECONSTRUCTION CODE
 ==================================